hbajwa1/hbajwa1/README.md

 - ⚡ Fun fact: ...
 -->

----
-My name is Haseeb Bajwa and I am a quantitative social scientist with a special interest in data science and data visualization.

-### 🔭 Things I'm currently working on
----
-* Unsupervised Machine Learning Algorithm on Socioeconomic data on U.S. counties
-* Network Analysis on anchor institutions in Greater Philadelphia
-* Dashboards and D3 visualizations

 ```yaml
 name: Haseeb Sher Bajwa
 located_in: Media, Pennsylvania
 current_job: Research Analyst

 education:
   [
     "Social Scientist and Data Analyst",
     "Master's in Political Science",
     "Bachelor's in Economics and Political Science",
   ]

 company: Economy of Greater Philadelphia

 fields_of_interests: